Congratulations and good luck to all EMIS graduates!

-The Moonhug project, led by Tzili Charney from Israel, and the American nonprofit, the Arch Mission Foundation, will grant everyone the opportunity to send their memories to the moon.
+The Moonhug project, led by Tzili Charney from Israel, and the American nonprofit, the Arch Mission Foundation, will grant everyone the opportunity to send their memories and wishes to the moon.

 An innovative and historic project named #Moonhug (www.jointhehug.com), led by Tzili Charney from Israel, founder of the Leon Charney Resolution Center, in cooperation with the the Arch Mission Foundation, will provide an opportunity for anyone to land their personal memories to the Moon.

 The first test of Moonhug was conducted last week in the SpaceIL Beresheet spacecraft, which carried a time-capsule containing 30 million pages, as well as the personal memories and photos of thousands of people - etched into special nickel discs that last up to billions of years.

 By registering at jointhehug.com people will be invited to send their personal memories to the Moon, where they will be preserved for generations to come.
 Participants will be able to send pictures, personal writings, and even short videos and voice recordings, as part of the Moonhug initiative.

 The Arch Mission Foundation has already announced plans to deliver additional installments of the Lunar Library over a series of upcoming Lunar landings by multiple space companies.
 Moonhug content will fly inside the Lunar Library on these upcoming missions.

 The Moonhug content will be added to Lunar Library, which will fly in the Israeli spacecraft "Beresheet 2” and that is set to be launched to the Moon in the coming years.
 It will also be presented to a number of leading museums around the world.
 The original logo for the #Moonhug project was created by the Israeli artist, Zoya Cherkassky.